 For Sunday worship, the Episcopal lectionary provides a weekly three-year cycle of Scripture readings.

 The association of particular texts with specific days began in the fourth century.
 There are two lectionaries in common use in the Episcopal Church: the Revised Common Lectionary (RCL) and the Book of Common Prayer Lectionary (BCP).
-Although most Episcopal churches have recently switched to the RCL, the Church of the Redeemer continues to use the BCP version with permission from our Bishop.
+As with most Episcopal churches, the Church of the Redeemer has switched to the RCL for its weekly Sunday lectionary.

 The RCL version provides semi-continuous passages from the Old Testament week to week, as well as thematic connections between the readings from the Old Testament, New Testament, and Gospel every week.

-For the readings in most of its services, the Redeemer uses the Revised Standard Version (RSV) of the Bible.
-On occasion, the New International Version (NIV) will be used for All-Parish Eucharists to facilitate a more understandable reading for the youth.
+For the readings in most of its services, the Redeemer uses the New Revised Standard Version (NRSV) of the Bible.